 Document folders

-Workflow steps are linked with documents by means of collections (DocumentFolder).
+Workflow steps are linked to documents via folders (DocumentFolder).
 A folder can contain any number of documents and a document can only be linked to one folder.

 Processes